Skip to main content

 Is it hot in Paraguay all year round?

-Conclusion: Autumn in Paraguay often arrives at night
+Conclusion: Fall in Paraguay often arrives at night

 #

-For me, that is exactly the moment when autumn in Paraguay has truly arrived.
+For me, that is exactly the moment when fall in Paraguay has truly arrived.
 Not necessarily on the calendar, but in everyday life.

 Already looked for the cozy blanket?

-If this Paraguay autumn moment feels familiar to you, I would be happy if you shared the article or recommended it to someone .
+If this Paraguay fall moment feels familiar to you, I would be happy if you shared the article or recommended it to someone .

 Related